Airport Business Park

 Airport Business Park is a real estate development in Vilnius, Lithuania, located 300 metres from Vilnius International Airport entrance.
 It is the largest such development in the airport area and is used by airport-related companies.

-The development has a 6 ha area and 22 000 square metres rental space.
+The development has a 6 ha area and 22,000 square metres rental space.
 Most of the space are warehouses with the minority used for industrial purposes.
-A grocery store Norfa also exists and a restaurant is planned.
+A grocery store Norfa also exists, and a restaurant is planned.

-The development was built in several stages in 2006 to 2012.
+The development was built in several stages from 2006 to 2012.

 The tenants include DHL and Avon Products.